-The âWindows Logon Applicationâ is just one of those processes that you always see in your taskbar.Â
+The âWindows Logon Applicationâ is one of those processes you always see in your taskbar.Â

 The executable file or process is called winlogon.exe and Iâll be using it a lot instead of the longer name.